demo01 of Im2mesh package

 plotBounds(bounds);

 We can plot the polygons with a face color.
-We will show more about this in demo15.
 Please refer to the following link for how to set face color: https://www.mathworks.com/help/matlab/ref/polyshape.plot.html

 % convert to a cell array of polyshapes